Carrot and Shtick

 At what cost do we risk our health to have esthetically presentable VEGGIES?
 Well Folks...
 I think after reading this we will all strart making our own carrot sticks out of fresh carrots and keep them in the fridge (a few at a time), right?

 As an antimicrobial treatment to minimize or reduce the contamination of the finished product, cocktail carrots can be treated with chlorine.
-Those that are will be subsequently rinsed with potable water to remove the excess chlorine before being packaged.
+Those that are so treated are subsequently rinsed with potable water to remove the excess chlorine before packaging:

 They're trucked to the processing plant, where they're put in icy water to bring their temperature down to 37 degrees to inhibit spoiling.